Mark424e/react-docker/README.md

-A simple frontend application made to fetch data from a Wordpress Headless CMS.
+A simple frontend react application made to fetch data from a Wordpress Headless CMS.